gameboycamera/NES-controller-to-GB-linkport/readme.md

 ## Instructions

+DISCLAIMER: I am not responsible for any damage done to you, your posessions, or your family.
+Please take care when building this.

 **1. Program the Attiny84 with [arduino-pxlr-remote.ino](sketch/arduino-pxlr-remote.ino)**
    1. Download the following software:
       - [Zadig](https://zadig.akeo.ie/) - Windows driver for USBasp